nasa/cape/doc/script/index.rst

 Script Library
 **************

-    The following lists the pyCart scripts, which are the main interface to pyCart directly from the system command line.
+    The following lists the CAPE scripts, which are the main interface to Cape directly from the system command line.

     .. toctree::

         pycart
         pyfun
         pyover
+        run_flowCart
+        run_fun3d
+        run_overflow
         UH3D2Tri
         Tri2Plt
         Tri2Surf